javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/4-get-date-ago/solution.md

-The idea is simple: to substract given number of days from `date`:
+The idea is simple: to subtract given number of days from `date`:

 ```js
 function getDateAgo(date, days) {